awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 1. For **Actions**, choose **Copy snapshot**\.

    The **Copy snapshot** page appears\.
 ![\[Copy a DB snapshot\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/DBSnapshotCopy1.png)

+1. For **Target option group \(optional\)**, choose a new option group if you want\.

+   Specify this option if you are copying a snapshot from one AWS Region to another, and your DB instance uses a nondefault option group\.

+   If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this option when copying across Regions\.
+For more information, see [Option group considerations](#USER_CopySnapshot.Options)\.

 1. \(Optional\) To copy the DB snapshot to a different AWS Region, for **Destination Region**, choose the new AWS Region\.
 **Note**
 The destination AWS Region must have the same database engine version available as the source AWS Region\.

-1. For **New DB Snapshot Identifier**, type the name of the DB snapshot copy\.
+1. For **New DB snapshot identifier**, type the name of the DB snapshot copy\.

    You can make multiple copies of an automated backup or manual snapshot, but each copy must have a unique identifier\.

-1. \(Optional\) For **Target Option Group**, choose a new option group\.

-   Specify this option if you are copying a snapshot from one AWS Region to another, and your DB instance uses a nondefault option group\.

-   If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this option when copying across Regions\.
-For more information, see [Option group considerations](#USER_CopySnapshot.Options)\.

 1. \(Optional\) Select **Copy Tags** to copy tags and values from the snapshot to the copy of the snapshot\.